-A historical relationship exists between Botswana Life Retirement Annuity Fund ("BLRAF") and Botswana Life Insurance Limited ("BLIL").
+A historical relationship exists between Botswana Life Retirement Annuity Fund (BLRAF and "the fund") and Botswana Life Insurance Limited (BLIL and "Botswana Life").
 BLIL as a licensed life insurance company sponsors and previously administered six separate umbrella retirement annuity funds registered with Botswana Unified Revenue Service ("BURS"), with a combined membership base of over 80 000 members and assets in excess of BWP2 billion.

 Each of the funds were originally established as permanent funds for the sole purpose of providing life annuities for members and annuities for the widows, children, dependants and beneficiaries of deceased members.
-The Funds were set up in 1987/1988 and approved by the Commissioner of Taxes.
+The Funds were set up during 1987 and 1988, and approved by the Commissioner of Taxes.
 All the funds were set up as tax approved funds with their own rules and using the BLIL life fund to fully underwrite the benefits.
-The resulting business was issued as a retail life licence retirement annuity fund, offering voluntary membership to individual clients or voluntary member groups not associated with any employer.
+The resulting business was issued as a retail life licence retirement annuity fund, offering voluntary membership to individual clients or voluntary member groups not necessarily associated with any employer.

 Historically these funds were administered as a form of insurance business by BLIL.
-In all cases, members applied for and were issued with an individual fund investment policy/certificate reflecting the material terms of each member's financial entitlement, which together with the incorporation of the applicable fund rules, reflected all of the terms and conditions of the member's commercial rights in the contract.
+In all cases, members applied for and were issued with an individual fund investment policy / certificate reflecting the material terms of each member's financial entitlement, which together with the incorporation of the applicable fund rules, reflected all of the terms and conditions of the member's commercial rights in the contract.

-On 4 June 2017 in Circular 4 of 2017, the Non-Bank Financial Institutions Regulatory Authority ("NBFIRA") advised that all existing retirement funds were required to apply for licensing in terms of the new Retirement Funds Act 2014 ("the Act").
+On 4 June 2017 in Circular 4 of 2017, the Non-Bank Financial Institutions Regulatory Authority (NBFIRA and "the Regulatory Authority") advised that all existing retirement funds were required to apply for licensing in terms of then new Retirement Funds Act 2014 ("the Act") which has since been repealed and replaced by the Retirement Funds Act 2022.
 By 13 January 2017, BLIL had applied for licensing, culminating in the licensing of BLRAF as an "individual retirement fund" on 13 September 2019.
 BLRAF was established as an umbrella fund to incorporate and accommodate the existing six life office funds by way of specific sub rules.